It’s Dragon Boat Festival today, so we took the opportunity to explore Chinese history and language.

 - Watch a short music video of a song on the festival + sing-a-long

-Download the printable here
+Download your free printable here

 >>> Printable Chinese Dragon Boat Festival 端午节 flashcards (PDF, 76KB)